 Baroque architecture has some overlap with Renaissance architecture.

-The Renaissance took place between 1400 and 1600, and the Baroque period followed closely after.
+The Renaissance took place during the 15th and 16th Centuries, and the Baroque period followed closely after.
 As such, Baroque architects adapted classical forms both from the Renaissance and from the Romans.
-For instance, Saint Peter’s Basilica is a Baroque church in Vatican city has features that are inspired by the Renaissance.
+For instance, Saint Peter’s Basilica in Vatican City is an example of a church that has elements inspired by both the Baroque and Renaissance movements.

 Baroque artists and architects were masters of light.